abid-salahi/ChromeExtensionProject/README.md

-# ChromeExtensionProject
+# Task Reminder Project

-We'll be working on our Chrome Extension here. @Peng @Angela @Abid ©
+We'll be working on our Chrome Extension here. @Peng @Abid ©